metadatacenter/cedar-artifact-library/README.md

 This library various tools to work with CEDAR model artifacts (templates, elements, fields, and template instances).

-Primarily, the library provides a Java API to programatically work with CEDAR artifacts.
+Primarily, the library provides a Java API to work with CEDAR artifacts.

 The library uses this API to support the conversion of artifacts to and from various serializations.